kAOSJK/fps-template/README.md

 This is a Unity template that wants to serve as a base for any FPS project.
 It uses the Universal Render Pipeline and the Legacy Input Manager.

+### Build

-### Prerequisites
+#### Prerequisites

--  Unity 2022.3 or higher
+-  Unity 2022.3.0f1 or higher
 -  7-Zip

-### Installation

-Follow theses steps to create a project from this template in the Unity Hub.
--  Clone the project to the to the Unity Editor project templates location (x\Unity\Hub\Editor\2020.3.x\Editor\Data\Resources\PackageManager\ProjectTemplates)
+-  Clone the project to the to the Unity Editor project templates location Unity\Hub\Editor\2020.3.x\Editor\Data\Resources\PackageManager\ProjectTemplates
--  Delete the .gitignore in package/ProjectData~/ folder
+-  Delete the .gitignore in package\ProjectData~ folder
--  Delete the ProjectVersion.txt in package/ProjectData~/ProjectSettings folder
+-  Delete the ProjectVersion.txt in package\ProjectData~\ProjectSettings folder
 -  Open 7-Zip as administrator
 -  Navigate to the cloned project
 -  Right click on the package folder